SuperOfficeDocs/superoffice-docs/user-guide/en/sale/saint/admin/select-period-length.md

 2. Select the **Counters** tab.

 3. Under **Counter settings on...** you specify the periods for companies, contacts and projects.
-The **From** date will be displayed next to each period.
+The **From** date is displayed next to each period.

     The changes are automatically saved.